adblockplus/adblockpluscore/.gitlab/issue_templates/bug.md

 ## Further Information

-Replace with any information that might help to understand the background of the issue, e.g. paste any relevant logs or link a MR where it was introduces (please use code blocks (```)to format console output, logs, and code, asit's very hard to read otherwise.)
+Replace with any information that might help to understand the background of the issue, e.g. paste any relevant logs or link a MR where it was introduced (please use code blocks (```) to format console output, logs, and code, as it's very hard to read otherwise.)

 /label ~bug